woolnerd/NYC_Cinemap_v2/README.md

 - stream the film!

+- random search for films outside of surrounding area

-- links to NYC film resources
+- links to film resources such as NYC Mayor's office, tours, soundstage info, and 411 Film production guide.

 - film trivia